 The antagonist character of Jonas, and his commune and of the climatic mass suicide, was inspired by the Jim Jones People's Temple cult in Guyana who committed mass suicide in November 1978 resulting in the deaths of over 900 people.
 See more »

-Shiela arrives at New Guinea in a Pakistan International Airlines flight.
+(at around 12 mins) Sheila arrives at New Guinea in a Pakistan International Airlines flight.
 Pakistan is thousands of miles away from New Guinea and has never had flights there.
-The ground crew and pilot how helps her meet Mark are also Pakistani.
+The ground crew and pilot who helps her meet Mark are also Pakistani.
 See more »

 Was this review helpful to you?